ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 The requirements are exactly the same as those indicated in the aforementioned project.

+A requirements.txt file is attatched.( paddleocr gives some warnings but works)

 This presentation participated in a Ready Tensor tournament and has since been updated to feature and leverage improvements brought by Roboflow and Ultralytics.

 Downloaded the project, execute the pythom program